-Pursuant to State law and policy 2:240, Board Policy Development, the Board reviews and makes any necessary updates to this policy at least once every three years.
-The Superintendent or designee shall assist the Board with its review and any necessary updates.
+Pursuant to State law and policy 2:240, Board Policy Development, the Board monitors this policy at least once every three years by conducting a review and reevaluation of this policy to make any necessary and appropriate revisions.
+The Superintendent or designee shall assist the Board with its reevaluation and assessment of this policy's outcomes and effectiveness.
+Any updates will reflect any necessary and appropriate revisions.

-LEGAL REF .:
+LEGAL REF.:

-105 ILCS 5/2-3.190, 5/10-22.39(e), and 5/22-30.
+105 ILCS 5/2-3.182, 5/10-22.39(e), and 5/22-30.